Animation for Beginners

-Well, at JR Animation Studio, we're contemplating on creating an animation beginner course/mentorship program.
+Well, at JR Animation Studio, we're contemplating creating an animation beginner course/mentorship program.
 Would you be interested?
-If so please Click HERE to express your interest.
+If so, click the button below to write us a message on the contact form to express your interest.

-In the meantime, YouTube and Google are an animator’s best friend.
+In the meantime, YouTube and Google are animators’ best friends.
 Learning basic character animation types and techniques of animation, common vocabulary and the 12 principles of animation.
 The information is abundant but not curated.
 It's more pragmatic to consider attending an animation school since there's a structured curriculum with clear objectives, all meant to mould you into a proficient animator.

 It takes about two years to become substantially good at animating and that's with a regular and consistent application.
 It takes longer if the later isn't true.